aviatesk/JET.jl/README.md

 - ideally, I want to extend JET.jl to provide some of LSPs other than diagnostics, e.g. providers of completions, rename refactor, etc.

-### developer note

-JET.jl overloads functions from Juila's `Core.Compiler` module, which are intended for its native JIT type inference.

-They're overloaded on `JETInterpreter` so that `typeinf(::JETInterpreter, ::InferenceState)` will do abstract interpretation tuned for JET.jl's type error analysis.
-Most overloads are done by using `invoke`, which allows us to call down to and reuse the original `NativeInterpreter`'s abstract interpretation methods while passing `JETInterpreter` for subsequent (maybe overloaded) callees (see `@invoke` macro).

 ### acknowledgement

 This project started as my grad thesis project at Kyoto University, supervised by Prof. Takashi Sakuragawa.